 In addition to the WORKS program at the cooperative.
 Another assistance program that you can contribute to helps to benefit families affected by Cancer.
 Through the Dr Dennis Scranton Memorial Cancer fund,your generous donation can benefit local residents who have ongoing expenses related to active cancer treatments at a recognized treatment center.

 The Dennis Scranton fund was established after the passing of Dr. Scranton, who died in an automobile accident near Fairfield in 2003.
 His widow, Tracy Scranton, said her husband had often expressed the need for a fund of this type.
 He recognized that patients had trouble funding their cancer treatments and related travel expenses to seek treatment.
-You might have read more about the program and the need for more funds in the Wayne County Press, recently.
-In the past year, donations to the Scranton fund were only $14,055.00 with $19,800 given out to help cancer patients.
+In the past year, $9,000 was given out to help cancer patients with travel costs, etc.

 The fund was established in 2004 and it is totally dependent upon donations by the public.
 The fund is limited to patients receiving active treatment for cancer such as surgery, radiation, or chemotherapy.
 The fund is administered and overseen by the WORKSboard at Wayne-White Counties Electric Cooperative, which also administers the Operation Round-Up Kare & Share program through the electric cooperative.